Luos-io/luos_engine/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug in Luos
 title: "[BUG] "
 labels: bug
-assignees: nicolas-rabault
+assignees: simonbdy

 ---

+## Before to begin

+Thank you for contributing to the Luos project!

+Before to begin, please ensure that this bug is an actual bug, and that it has not been reported yet (you can use the GitHub searchbar with keywords to look for other issues).

+If you only have a usage question, ask it to the [Luos Community](https://discord.gg/luos).

+At last, feel free to read the [Luos contribution's guidelines](https://github.com/Luos-io/luos_engine/blob/main/CONTRIBUTING.md) and the [documentation page](https://www.luos.io/docs/contribute-to-luos) to have more insight about how to contribute to Luos!

+## Details
+Please replace the italic test by your inputs and details in each of the following sections:

-** Which version the bug has been detected **
+**Which version the bug has been detected on:**
-Luos engine X.Y.Z
+*Luos engine X.Y.Z*

-**Describe the bug**
+**Description of the bug:**
-A clear and concise description of what the bug is.
+*A clear and concise description of what is the expected behavior and what is the current behavior.*

-**Network configuration**
+**Context and environment:**
-- Add the routing table or list the nodes and their services
+- *Add the routing table or the list of the nodes and their services*
-- Power input configuration
+- *Detail the power input configuration*
+- *Add any other details about the context and environment*

-**How to reproduce the bug**
+**How to reproduce the bug:**
-Describe thoroughly the steps to reproduce the bug.
+*Describe thoroughly the steps to reproduce the bug.*

-**Additional context**
-Add any other context about the problem here.
-Don't hesitate to add screenshots or to link an entry from the forum.
+**Possible solution:**
+*Give the details of a possible solution to resolve the bug.*

+Thank you!
+Your issue will be reviewed by our admins.